Skip to main content

 print(f"optim_metrics={optim.metrics}")

-sampling_client = training_client.save_weights_and_get_sampling_client(
+sampling_client = training_client.create_sampling_client(model_path=save_resp.path)

 List checkpoints